 - Structure your reflective writing using the DEAL (Describe, Examine, Articulate Learning) or DIEP (Describe, Interpret, Evaluate, Plan) models.

 - Strong reflective writing relies on a process, just like other writing tasks.

-As you become more practiced at meaningful reflection, you should see the benefits in far more than just your academic work.
+Your reflective work in the Commonplace Book over the semester will prepare you to write the epilogue post, which is the final major assignment in the course.
+Further, as you become more practiced at meaningful reflection, you should see the benefits in far more than just your academic work.